nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 1b1.
 System shows an error message.

-      User case resumes at step 1.
+      Use case resumes at step 1.

 * 1c.
 User keyed in a time format that is of invalid format.

     * 1c1.
 System shows an error message.

+      Use case resumes at step 1.
+* 1d.
+User keyed in pick-up time that is after drop-off time.

+    * 1d1.
+System shows an error message.

-      User case resumes at step 1.
+      Use case resumes at step 1.

 **Use case: Mark pet as absent**

 **MSS**

-1. User keys in `INDEX`.
+1. User keys in `INDEX` and date.
 2. System shows success message in marking a pet as absent.

 Use case ends.